layerml/onboarding-project/tutorial2/README.md

-# Tutorial II: How to create a new Layer Featureset based on another Featureset
+# Tutorial II: How to create a new Featureset based on another Featureset

 ## Install and run
 To check out the Tutorial II, run: